cwmaguire/zombunity-mud/README.md

 > ps -A | grep java <br>
 > kill -9 [process ID from previous step]

+To remove all the database files and start fresh:

+> rm -r zombunity.*

 If the database goes down, the HTTP and MUD servers should be restarted.

 1. Load dependencies with